-The UK economy shrank by more than 20 per cent in April, reflecting widespread falls in services, production and construction output.
-While such a decline in GDP (gross domestic product) is unprecedented and the largest fall since records began in 1997, it comes as no real surprise given that everything pretty much shut down during lockdown in a bid to keep us all safe.
+The UK mortgages economy shrank by more than 20 per cent in April, reflecting widespread falls in services, production and construction output.
+While such a decline in GDP (gross domestic product) is unprecedented and the largest fall since records began in 1997.
+It comes as no real surprise given that everything pretty much shut down during lockdown in a bid to keep us all safe.

 However, there are some encouraging signs that the worst is now behind us.
 If the queues outside the ‘non-essential’ shops which re-opened this week is anything to go by, the economy may re-bound quicker than forecast.